multitudes/oldmultitudes.github.io/_posts/2019-04-09-Elements of Functional programming in Swift.markdown

 "the only way to learn a new programming language is by writing programs in it."
 <br><cite>Dennis Ritchie</cite>
 </div>
+-->

 What is functional programming?

-We are used to Object Oriented Programming.
-One class blends state, functionality, inheritance, and more.
+In Object Oriented Programming, a class blends state, functionality, inheritance, and more.
 We will see that functional programming can dramatically simplify your code.

 ### Five principles of functional programming